ivangka/cli-order-executor/README.md

 !o [symbol] [stopLoss] [takeProfit] [risk] -l [price]
 ```

-Opens a perpetual futures order with exact position sizing based on a specified risk amount, while factoring in trading fees.
+Opens a perpetual futures order with exact order sizing based on a specified risk amount, while factoring in trading fees.
 The leverage used will be the default setting for the given trading pair (symbol).

 Parameters: